EmeraldKnight2814/Perfect_Planner/README.md

 Perfect Planner
-2023 By Anthony Jack, Daniel Crowley, Haebin Noh, and Owen Graham
+2023 By Anthony Jack, Emerald Crowley (Formerly Daniel Crowley), Haebin Noh, and Owen Graham

 About the App:
 This is a planner app that allows you to stay organized with a minimalistic environment.
 We know